celo-org/optics-monorepo/docs/xapps/developing.md

 ### Ping Pong xApp

+**Important!** The Ping Pong xApp is for reference only.
+Please do not deploy!

 [The PingPong xApp](https://github.com/celo-org/optics-monorepo/tree/main/solidity/optics-xapps/contracts/ping-pong) is capable of initiating PingPong "matches" between two chains.
 A match consists of "volleys" sent back-and-forth between the two chains via Optics.

 The first volley in a match is always a Ping volley.